 Before I chose a plant-based way of eating, about 8 years or so ago, I cooked and baked every day.
 I come from a family that loves to cook and eat.
 My love for flavorful food did not disappear when I decided not to eat meat and dairy.
 It became very difficult to find something, anything to eat that feel slow cooked and yummy or something new and different, that wasn’t vegetarian, something vegan.

 I looked for something like a Sausage & Pepper Hero, a pot pie maybe even a Stuffed Pepper on the menu anytime I went out to eat.
 Unfortunately, I never found what I was looking for.

-In order to entice people to enjoy meat and dairy-free meal, it must be delicious, nutritious and memorable.
+In order to entice people to enjoy meat and dairy-free meal, they must be delicious, nutritious, and memorable.

 At Night Owl Vegan we love food

 More and more ingredients we’ve never seen or tasted are on the shelves, in the market on our feed.
 We limit our understanding and appreciation for food by eating the same thing over and over again.
-As those who love to cook, stepping out of our comfort zone gives us more opportunity to share our gift.
+As those who love to cook, stepping out of our comfort zone gives us more opportunities to share our gifts.

 For those that love to expand their palate, 😊 the possibilities are endless.
 Ackee, yucca, and jackfruit are great places to start in your discovery.

 Spices like Cardamom, Fenugreek, Ginger, Tahini, Coriander, mint, and more are used in plant-based recipes around the world.
 These herbs and spices have been said to do miraculous things like elevating your mood, Cinnamon; balance cholesterol levels, Fenugreek, and lower blood sugar levels, Coriander.